-*This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
+Every product on this page was carefully chosen.
+I may earn a commission if you make a purchase through a link.
 See my full disclosure.

 Remember those popular games we played as kids?
 Candy Land, Chutes and Ladders, Twister, Mancala, Jenga…either you loved them or you were a sore loser.
-Then there were the kids who hated losing so much that they used sleight of hand during mancala.
+Then there were the kids who hated losing so much that they used sleight of hand during Mancala.
 Yes, I speak from experience.

 Then 2011 came around when Cards Against Humanity was released.
 That was the first ‘adult’ game I recall and, for me at least, it seemed like a trendsetter for many more games that were created later.

 If you love a good laugh, enjoy hanging out with your friends and (potentially) dirtying up your mind, then check out these 12 popular board games for adults.
 There’s sure to be something that tickles your fancy.

 If you have never heard of Cards Against Humanity, I would be surprised.
 If you haven’t played it before, I can understand.
 However, that doesn’t mean you should continue to avoid it.
 The next time you attend a party or host a game night, suggest playing Cards Against Humanity.
 You will have a great time laughing and discovering just how terrible you can be.
 It is undoubtedly one of the best board games for adults!

 If you’re a fan of Apples to Apples or Cards Against Humanity, then you’ll definitely appreciate this game.
 Especially if you enjoy memes and have a naughty sense of humor.
 One Amazon customer played the game with her family and realized how inappropriate it was for family play.
 So, it’s better to play with friends and if you ever play with your parents, you might feel awkward.
 But, it really depends on how you choose to play it.